 This case study will present the UTS Central project as an exemplar of how an architect’s design intent can be maintained through the use of material-specific design solutions, parametric modelling and digital fabrication.
 The project is a striking 17-storey, glass-encased building which forms the final project of the University of Sydney’s (UTS) City Campus Master Plan.
 Parametrically derived via a set of rules, the sun shading system regulates solar access into the library’s reading room.
 The system is manufactured primarily from folded aluminium components.
-Each of 108 unique bays consists of a louvre, 64 of which are operable, with fixed cladding either side.
+Each of the 108 unique bays consists of a louvre, 64 of which are operable, with fixed cladding on either side.

 The Architecture, Engineering and Construction (AEC) industry is one of the least digitalised industries across the board.
 The much-cited McKinsey report claims that large projects typically take 20 per cent longer to finish than scheduled and are up to 80 per cent over budget.1 While the industry has made inroads with the adoption of Building Information Modelling (BIM), buildings today are still mostly manually constructed.
 UTS Central addresses this dynamic through the exploration of design-to-fabrication workflows known as ‘Digital Fabrication’.

 Early Contractor Involvement

 TILT Industrial Design was engaged by the contractor Richard Crookes Constructions (RCC) to provide advice in an Early Contractor Involvement (ECI) process.
 TILT worked closely with the architect FJMT to create a design model and specification.
 When combined with the architect’s tender documentation, these documents enabled the contractor to go to tender.
 Confirming feasibility, approximating budget and an overall methodology for the project.
 Upon winning the tender, TILT commissioned Parametric Monkey to provide parametric modelling and design-to-fabrication services.

 An initial 1:1 prototype was undertaken to test both visual and performance-based criteria.
 Since none of the bays were identical, a mean was prototyped.
 This mean represented an average of the conditions that were foreseen.
 The prototype, along with other smaller mock-ups, enabled material-specific feedback to be embedded into the final design.